Types of home insurance in Australia

 Most insurers also offer additional optional cover to protect against tenant specific events like accidental building damage or malicious damage caused by tenants.

-For everyday portable items that you take with you when you’re out and about or on holidays, there is Portable contents cover.
+For everyday portable items that you take with you when you’re out and about or on holidays, there is Portable valuables insurance.
 This includes items like sunglasses, watches, jewellery, laptops and sporting goods.
-Portable contents insurance policies range is cover depending on the insurance provider – so it is important to choose the one that meets your needs.
+Portable valuables insurance policies range is depending on the insurance provider – so it is important to choose the one that suits your needs, budget and circumstances.

 Things you should know